 18) Receive Calls Throughout Your Office: For the CEO who’s always on the run, Call Park enables calls to be held in a virtual location.
 Once there, the calls can be retrieved from any desk phone in the system.
 This enables CEOs to carry about their office activities while still being able to take calls.

-19) Cell Phone Integration/Mobile Applications: Make sure your service is able to forward calls to cell phones.
+19) Cell Phone Integration/Mobile Applications: Make sure your service is able to forward calls or faxes to cell phones.
 Also, be sure that same VoIP functions are available on cell phones.
 This again helps users stay mobile while still being available to prospects and customers alike.
 Aside from forwarding to extension, users would do well to look for mobile applications (iOS and Android being the most common).
 These apps typically allow users to receive calls as well as utilize other aspects of their service—i.e. check voicemails, view call logs, view contacts, and more.

 20) Call Routing To Any Location Across Multiple Devices: Composed of two technologies, the Find Me/Follow Me feature enables calls to be received at different locations on different devices.
 The Find Me tech allots users the ability to receive calls at any location.
 Separate from this, the Follow Me tech allows users to receive calls at numerous phones, either simultaneously or sequentially.
 Again, for CEOs on the move this function can be very helpful in keeping them connected and available even if they’re out of the office.
 As such, there are a number of providers, such as Jive Communications, that offer the feature.